ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 Once the installation is done, remove the usb and reboot system

-Make sure security boot is disable
+Make sure security boot is disable (in BIOS)

 Boot, select Ubuntu at GRUB (repeat modprobe.blacklist=nouveau step if the screen freezes again).